-“Unity” called for by many Churches of Christ congregations in “women’s roles” discussions is unbiblical.
+“Unity” called for by many people and congregations in “women’s roles” discussions is unbiblical.
 “Unity” is sometimes given as a reason not to lift prohibitions on women and girls in a congregation or not to consider it in the first place.
+It is sometimes given as a reason to “let things be” or not to discuss the harm done to girls, women, and others.
 Or “unity” is encouraged after announcing a decision, often after announcing at least some continued prohibitions.

 This two-part article introduces part of the problem by describing how such “unity” normally does not comport with the unity for which Jesus prays before his arrest and how such “unity” can harm parts of the congregation.

-The unity for which Jesus prays emphasizes unity between future believers — current and future non-believers who will believe in the future, all who will believe — and the church and himself.
-(John 17:17-23) In stark contrast, the “unity” sought by many congregations relative to women’s roles focuses exclusively on people currently in that congregation, often on maintaining members of the congregation.
+The unity for which Jesus prays emphasizes unity between (a) future believers — i.e., current and future non-believers who will believe in the future, all who will believe — and (b) current believers and (c) Jesus and the Father.

 Sex discrimination against women and girls, like racial discrimination, repulses.